cagnulein/QZCompanionNordictrackTreadmill/README.md

     `QZ-Companion.bat` or `QZ-Companion-MacOS` installation script.
 The Android navigation bar displays 3 navigation controls: Back, Home, and App Overview.
     Hit the App Overview button and swipe over to QZ Companion.
 In the QZ Companion screen, select your specific exercise machine (e.g. "NordicTrack C2950").
     Once again, swipe up from the bottom of the screen to display the Android navigation bar, select App Overview, and swipe over to iFit.
-Note that in some cases, you may need to reboot your exercise machine once more for the QZ Companion selection to work.
+Note that in some cases, you may need to reboot your treadmill or bike once more for the QZ Companion selection to work.

     Next, proceed to login to iFit.
 At this point,
-    QZ Companion is running in the background and is ready to transmit treadmill speed and incline data to QZ.
+    QZ Companion is running in the background and is ready to transmit treadmill speed (or resistance) and incline data to QZ.

     If it reads all 0's, try going to the treadmill's Settings > Apps > QZ Companion app > Permissions, and enabling all permissions.

 ![](media/image3.png)
     Run `QZ-Companion.bat` or `QZ-Companion-MacOS` script on a WiFi connected computer

-**QZ Installation Method 2: Via the treadmill build-in web browser.**
+**QZ Installation Method 2: Via the treadmill or bikes build-in web browser.**

-4. To install the QZ Companion app on your treadmill via the treadmill built-in web browser, from the treadmills Android desktop, swipe up from the bottom of the screen to open the installed apps screen.
+4. To install the QZ Companion app on your treadmill or bike via the treadmill built-in web browser, from the treadmills Android desktop, swipe up from the bottom of the screen to open the installed apps screen.
     Select Browser.

 ![1 - browser](https://user-images.githubusercontent.com/63697253/200885852-75909cbd-e084-4e99-8f71-8201fc4d4f1a.jpg)
-    Open the treadmill build-in web browser
+    Open the treadmill or bikes build-in web browser

 -   Enter the following short URL address – https://tinyurl.com/qz-companion.
-This link will download the latest QZ Companion APK to the browser download folder on your treadmill.
+This link will download the latest QZ Companion APK to the browser download folder on your treadmill or bike.

 ![2 - apk downloaded](https://user-images.githubusercontent.com/63697253/200886187-19eb5515-54fb-4003-834c-1e587cab5976.jpg)
     QZ Companion APK downloaded